hyperledger/identus-docs/documentation/docs/atala-prism/prism-cloud-agent/authentication.md

   on [UMA 2.0 specification](https://docs.kantarainitiative.org/uma/wg/rec-oauth-uma-grant-2.0.html#:~:text=This%20specification%20defines%20a%20means,a%20resource%20owner%20authorizes%20access.)
   and [ADR](https://staging-docs.atalaprism.io/adrs/adr/20230926-use-keycloak-authorisation-service-for-managing-wallet-permissions/)

-When the JWT Token authentication is enabled, all multi-tenant endpoints of the Cloud Agent are protected by the JWT token as well.
+When the JWT Token authentication is enabled, it includes protection for all multi-tenant endpoints of the Cloud Agent. token as well.

 ### Sequence Diagrams